abinit/abinit/doc/tutorial/ucalc_crpa.md

 We add some comments on convergence properties

   * Convergence as the number of plane waves:  Eq.
-(A1) and (A2) in Appendix A of [[Amadon2014]] show the summation over plane waves which is performed.
+(A1) and (A2) in Appendix A of [[cite:Amadon2014]] show the summation over plane waves which is performed.
 The cutoff on plane wave which is used in this summation is [[ecutsigx]] because of the similarity of Eq.
-A2 with the Fock exchange (see [GW notes](../../theory/generated_files/theorydoc_mbt.html#evaluation_gw_sigma)) when one computes the bare interaction. [[ecutsigx]] is thus the main convergence parameter for this dataset.
-Note that as discussed in Appendix A of [[Amadon2014]], high values of [[ecutsigx]] can be necessary because oscillator matrix elements in PAW contains the Fourier transform of (a product of) atomic orbitals.
+A2 with the Fock exchange (see [[theory:mbt#evaluation_gw_sigma|GW notes]] when one computes the bare interaction. [[ecutsigx]] is thus the main convergence parameter for this dataset.
+Note that as discussed in Appendix A of [[cite:Amadon2014]], high values of [[ecutsigx]] can be necessary because oscillator matrix elements in PAW contains the Fourier transform of (a product of) atomic orbitals.

   * The frequency mesh  must be the same as in the DATASET 2.

      optdriver4  4      # Self-Energy calculation